 - Paper 3 (32% of A-level) will examine practical skills & data analysis, together with whichever option topic they have studied.

-Applicants will require at least a Grade 6 in GCSE Physics (or Science and Additional Science GCSEs e.g. AQA Trilogy).
-Due to the lack of some subject material, those entering with just Science & Additional Science should ideally have at least a grade 7 in these.
+Applicants will require at least a Grade 6 in GCSE Biology or Science and Additional Science GCSEs (e.g. AQA Trilogy).
+Due to the lack of some subject material, those entering with just Science & Additional Science should ideally have at least a Grade 7 in these qualifications.

 Component 1 (34%)